 Take a break and come back to it.

-It took me about 2.5 months to finish the course.
+It took me about 2.5 months.

 I think I was putting in an hour or two a day.

 No more than 10 hours a week.

 11. Are you still marketing yourself?
 How much time do you spend marketing?

 I have all the clients I can handle for now, and I get new ones when my existing clients refer me to their friends.